ktahmid/JDrawpad/README.md

 # JDrawpad

-JDrawpad is an application for drawing vector graphics.
+JDrawpad is an application for drawing vector graphics, created using JavaFX.

 See [this report](report/report.md) for the program’s technical details.